10 Simples Steps To Writing A Book (We’ve Sold One Million Copies Using These Steps)

-Whether you’re a professional, a blogger, a consultant, a homemaker, a retiree, or anything else — you should write a book.
+Whether you’re a professional, a blogger, a consultant, a homemaker, a retiree, or anything else — you can learn how to write a book.

 I had all sorts of limiting beliefs around writing a book, not the least of which was how I would get it published.
-But the publishing industry has changed dramatically in the last few years, and self-publishing is becoming more the norm rather than the exception.
+But the publishing industry has changed dramatically in the last few years, and self-publishing your own book is becoming more the norm rather than the exception.

-Being an author of a published book gives you loads of credibility, authority, and name recognition.
-If you write a book related to your profession or expertise, the book can serve as a calling card for potential clients and a way to generate new business.
-You’ll be viewed as an expert and someone who carries some clout in the industry.
+Writing a book related to your profession or expertise will make the book like a calling card for potential clients and a way to generate new business.
+Know how to write a book allows you to be viewed as an expert and someone who carries some clout in the industry.

-If you have a blog related to a particular topic, a catalog of your own books gives you another way to build your following and create an additional income stream.
+If you have a blog related to a particular topic, writing your own books gives you another way to build your following and create an additional income stream.

 Even if you’re writing a novel, having the title “published author” next to your name gives you a boost of confidence, broadens your skill set, and makes you a more interesting person.